audrey-shih/audrey-shih.github.io/content/talks/AICHE23/index.md

   country: United States

 summary: 'American Institute of Chemical Engineers Annual Meeting 2023, Orlando, FL'
-abstract: 'Biological fluid characterization using magnetic stress rheometer'
+abstract: 'Magnetic stress rheometer for biological fluid characterization'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.